Skip to main content

 • faucet_id_suffix and faucet_id_prefix is the ID of the faucet which issues the asset.
 The transaction kernel ensures that a given account can only issue assets when the faucet ID matches its own ID.

-• asset_id_suffix and asset_id_prefix is an ID that determines if two assets issued by the same faucet are considered to be the same asset.
+• asset_class_suffix and asset_class_prefix is a class that determines if two assets issued by the same faucet are considered to be the same asset.
 It is set by the asset creator arbitrarily - see identity for more.

 • composition describes how assets compose.
 Read on for more details.